UBC-MDS/nasdaq_scorecards/README.md

 ## Motivation

 In today's digital age, mobile trading apps have made stock trading more accessible than ever.
 However, this ease of access has also gamified the experience, leading many investors to focus more on short-term price movements rather than the underlying fundamentals of the companies they invest in.
-This dashboard was created to encourage a more long-term, fundamentals-driven approach to investing.

-The dashboard provides a structured way to evaluate companies beyond just price action.
+This dashboard takes a quantamental approach (a blend of quantitative and fundamental analysis) to help investors visualize and compare stocks in the Nasdaq 100 based on their financial characteristics.
+It is designed to encourage a more long-term, fundamentals-driven mindset by making stock analysis more intuitive and data-driven.

+This tool is built for both beginner and experienced retail investors:

+- For beginners → A 5-metric scoring system simplifies stock comparison, reducing analysis paralysis and making it easier to identify potential investments.
+- For experienced investors → The dashboard offers deeper insights, allowing users to explore how Nasdaq 100 companies naturally group together based on their financial traits.

+By combining intuitive visualizations with machine learning techniques, this dashboard provides a structured, data-backed approach to evaluating stocks.

 ## App Description